O1ahmad/ansible-role-consul/README.md

 `[consul_configs: <entry>:] path: </path/to/config>` (**default**: */etc/consul.d*)
 - path of the configuration file to render on the target host

   **Note:** When loading configuration, Consul loads the configuration from files and directories in lexical order.
 Configuration specified later will be merged into configuration specified earlier.
-In general, "merge" results in the later version overriding the earlier.
+In general, "merge" results in the later version override the earlier.
 In some cases, such as event handlers, merging appends the handlers to the existing configuration.

 `[consul_config: <entry>:] config: <JSON>` (**default**: )
 - specifies parameters that manage various aspects of a consul agent's operations